 Spending just one day in Strasbourg is sure to be a tease.
 If Walt Disney had been asked to create a picture-perfect backdrop for a fairytale, he couldn’t have conjured up anything as beautiful as the half-timbered houses and maze of narrow streets and alleys that characterize the city.

-Over the past year, we’ve visited Strasbourg, France twice, once on a Viking Rhine River Cruise and another time on a European Waterways Barge Cruise.
+In recent years, we’ve visited Strasbourg, France twice, once on a Viking Rhine River Cruise and another time on a European Waterways Barge Cruise.
 Because the meeting point for our barge trip through Alsace was in Strasbourg, we arranged to spend several more days there before the cruise.

 Still, we’ve only skimmed the surface of this cultured, cosmopolitan city whose historic center is so richly laden with art, architecture and culture that it’s been designated a UNESCO World Heritage Site.
 The city is also considered one of the gastronomic capitals of France (which will be the subject of another post).
 Because it is the type of place that beckons you to dig deeper and learn more, we yearn to return.